MatthewBieda/OGLRenderer/README.md

 No build system implemented yet, just open the .sln file with Visual Studio if you want to play around with it.

 Spacebar to switch between Free Camera and UI Mode.
+Plug in an Xbox controller to navigate around the scene and jump with the A button (no collision yet)